marccanby/linguiphyr/README.md

 The same command may be called to upgrade the package.

+- Note: If you are asked "Do you want to install from sources the package which needs compilation?", we recommend saying "no".

 **Step 2: Install PAUP\***

 Tree estimation is performed using PAUP\*, which must be installed separately: